Winners and losers of immigration: The model

 Employers and employees come together via a standard matching function $m\left(v_i,u_i\right)$, where $u_i$ is the measure of unemployment (natives and non-natives, $u_i=u_{i,N}+u_{i,I}$) and $v_i$ is the measure of vacancies, and $\theta_i \equiv v_i/u_i $ is defined as the labour market tightness.
 The function $m\left(v_i,u_i\right)$ is twice differentiable, increasing in its arguments, and exhibits constant returns to scale.
 Each vacancy is skill-specific, but open to both native and non-native employees.
 Hence, there are two labour markets, one for high-skilled and one for low-skilled employees.
 Within each market, the probability that an employer with an open vacancy meets either a native or an non-native employee may be defined as $q\left(\theta_i\right) \equiv m\left(u_{i},v_i\right)/v_i $.
 The probability that an unemployed worker, either native or non-native, meets an employer may be defined as $\theta_i q\left(\theta_i\right)=m\left(u_{i},v_i\right)/u_{i}$.
 It is assumed that $q(\theta_i) \rightarrow 1$ and $\theta_i q(\theta_i) \rightarrow 0$ as $\theta_i \rightarrow 0$, and $q(\theta_i) \rightarrow 0$ and $\theta_i q(\theta_i) \rightarrow 1$ as $\theta_i \rightarrow \infty$.

 The probability that a vacancy is filled with a worker is equal to $\kappa_{i,j} q\left(\theta_i\right)$, which is the product of the probability that an employer meets an employee, $q\left(\theta_i\right)$, and the probability that the job offer is signed, $\kappa_{i,j}$.
 Similarly, the probability that an unemployed worker finds a job is equal to the product of the probability that an employee meets an employer $\theta_i q\left(\theta_i\right)$ and the probability that the job offer is signed $\kappa_{i,j}$, i.e., $\kappa_{i,j} \theta_i q\left(\theta_i\right)$.
 While the probability for an employee to meet an employer $q(\theta_i)$ and the probability for an employer to fill a vacancy $\theta_iq(\theta_i)$ are identical for all employers and employees searching in a given labour market (either high-skilled or low-skilled), the probability to sign a job offer $\kappa_{i,j}$ depends on both the country of origin and the skill level of the employee.
-This heterogeneity, which is discussed in the literature \citep{Iftikhar2016} and confirmed in the data (see Section \ref{JobCreationandJobDestruction}), can be explained by the \textit{compatibility} factor: observable skills (i.e., language proficiency) and unobservable characteristics may favour the match formation of natives compared to non-natives once a contact happens.
-It is important to remark that this heterogeneity among employees is ex-ante and does not imply an ex-post heterogeneity in the new matches, as ``non-compatible'' matches are not formed \citep{rogerson_survey}.
-Also the exogenous destruction rate $\delta_{i,j}$ is specific to the type of worker as shown in the data (see Section \ref{JobCreationandJobDestruction}): when the shock hits the match, the employee becomes unemployed and the employer is left with an open vacancy.
-In this circumstance, the employer is required to pay firing costs F, which include two components, as in \cite{GaribaldiViolante2005}: a share $\phi$ of the cost is transferred to the employee as a severance payment, while the share $1-\phi$ is a dead-weight loss (red-tape cost).
+The heterogeneity, which is discussed in the literature \citep{Iftikhar2016} and confirmed in the Italian data (Appendix \ref{JobCreationandJobDestruction}), can be explained by the \textit{compatibility} factor: observable skills (e.g., language proficiency), but also unobservable characteristics may favour the match formation of natives compared to non-natives once a contact happens.
+On the other hand, non-natives might have different outside options compared to natives \citep{chassamboulli2020immigration}, they are on average younger, less tied to a specific geographic location, face lower moving costs \citep{schundeln2014immigrants} and are more in need to find a job \citep{fullin_2011}: all these features make them more mobile and flexible, with an impact on their probability to form a match.
+Finally, the heterogeneity among employees is ex-ante and does not imply an ex-post heterogeneity in the new matches, as ``non-compatible'' matches are not formed \citep{rogerson_survey}.